top of page

 MAORI

-Te Reo Māori and Tikanga Māori are intertwined, and so learning Te Reo Māori gives students access to Te Ao Māori (the Māori world) and to Māori world views.
-The insights and experiences that students gain as they learn the language will enrich and broaden their understandings of the uniqueness and complexity of Te Ao Māori.
+Te Ao Māori (the Māori world) and to Māori world views.
+The insights and experiences that students gain as they learn the language will enrich and broaden their understandings of the uniqueness and complexity of

 As students compare Tikanga Māori with other cultures within New Zealand and overseas, they develop an understanding of the central roles that language, culture, place and heritage play in shaping identity and in giving direction and meaning to life.
 They come to understand that culture shapes the ways people think and behave, and begin to appreciate the value of cultural diversity.
 They learn about the important role that indigenous languages and cultures play in New Zealand and throughout the world.